Alopecia Areata: The Complete 2026 Guide to Causes, Types, Treatments & What Actually Helps

 - No symptoms at the patch site — typically no pain, itch, or burning, though some patients report tingling before patches appear

-Trichoscopy (dermoscopic scalp imaging) is increasingly used for diagnosis confirmation and to monitor disease activity — including identifying miniaturized follicles and distinguishing the yellow dots characteristic of active alopecia areata from the features of other conditions.
+Trichoscopy (dermoscopic scalp imaging) is increasingly used to support diagnosis and monitor disease activity — including identifying miniaturized follicles and distinguishing the yellow dots characteristic of active alopecia areata from the features of other conditions.

 The Full Treatment Landscape — Honest Assessment